 The SPRING Project is designed to increase options for affordable, high-quality psychotherapy for mothers and their families experiencing prenatal or postpartum anxiety and depression.
 The project is an outreach initiative sponsored by the Contemporary Freudian Society, an interdisciplinary psychoanalytic member organization.
 The Project aims to increase links between primary care and health care providers working with new mothers so that vulnerable mothers are identified and more likely to get access to the mental health help they need.
 The fifty-plus network therapists participating are licensed mental health professionals with special training in the treatment of perinatal mood disorders.
-The Project offers help in New York City, Baltimore and the Washington, DC metropolitan areas.
+The Project offers help in New York City, Baltimore and the Washington, DC metropolitan areas and New Jersey.

 Elizabeth Fritsch, Ph.D. is the Director of the SPRING Project.
 She is a licensed clinical psychologist and psychoanalyst with a clinical practice in McLean, Virginia.
 She has an expertise in individual and couples psychotherapy and has taught at the George Washington University Psy.D.
 Program and the Washington School of Psychiatry.
 She is a past President of the Contemporary Freudian Society (CFS) and a Training and Supervising Analyst with the Psychoanalytic Training Institute of the CFS.
 Dr. Fritsch is a member of Postpartum Support International (PSI) and has completed PSI’s Perinatal Mood Disorders Certificate Program.